aimeemikaelac/root_of_trust/zcu102_notes.md

   - Get a device tree and modify to taste, from one of the reference designs or Petalinux (system.dtb)
     - The Xilinx u-boot overrides the bootargs in the device (the 'chosen' attribute in the device tree).
 This can be fixed by specifying the bootargs by setting u-boot variables at the boot command line or with uEnv.txt
+  - A PMU firmware, which can be obtained from Petalinux
   - **Most important** You need something in TrustZone to boot the kernel after the FSBL boots
     - A boot image for the Zedboard can be built with material similar to the above items, but the ZCU102 requires a TrustZone bootloader of some sort.
 Petalinux builds this for you, but you would never know since it does not come up anywhere in the